isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

     infixr 2 _≡⟨⟩_
 ```

+These long brackets are input as [`<`](AgdaMode) and [`>`](AgdaMode),
+respectively.

 It's easy to lose the forest for the trees here, so let's work through an
-example

-Again, `x` is unused in the definition, and exists only in the type.
-You might
-think this is a good opportunity for an implicit argument, but we'd actually
-*prefer* it to be visible.
-Recall that the justifications (that is, the proofs)
-fully specify which two things we are stating are equal.
-The `x` arguments we've
-written in `def:_≡⟨⟩_` and `def:_∎` are unnecessary for the implementations, but act as
-a guide for the *human* writing the thing in the first place!
-These `x`s mark
-the current state of the computation.
-Let's illustrate the point:
+example.
+We can write a trivial little proof, showing the equality of several
+different ways of writing the number 4:

 ```agda
     _ : 4 ≡ suc (one + two)